tilt-dev/api.tilt.dev/docs/index.md

 ```

 This will print out all the objects that your current environment supports.
 If
 you're familiar with `kubectl`, this may look familiar!
-The Tilt CLI is a thin
+The Tilt CLI supports many of
-wrapper around `kubectl` for querying the Tilt API Server.
-It supports many of
+the same verbs and flags as `kubectl`.
+But it manipulatestypes of objects specific
-the same verbs and flags.
+to your dev environment instead of Kubernetes objects like Pods and Nodes.

 ```
 $ tilt api-resources